 Gretchen Menn: Oh, I could really go off here.
 I have a major issue with how the airlines deal with musical equipment, and I’ve made many a phone call to tell different airlines that whichever airline would implement an instrument-friendly policy would have a stranglehold on musicians as customers.
 Even with crew tags on my guitar, I found my case horribly abused after one flight on my own airline!
 So, I make it a point to fly Southwest, as their 737s have plenty of room in the overheads for a guitar.
 I make it a point to be in the A boarding group, and to never, never be rude to a gate agent or flight attendant.
 They are the people who determine whether you get to carry on your precious instrument.
 I also have good cases in the event of the horror, the horror of having to check something, and insurance for the worst-case-scenario.

-World of Flying: Back to flying.
-I am guessing you are an aviator at heart, we pilots all are.
+Airplanista Magazine: Back to flying.
+I’m guessing you’re an aviator at heart.
 Do you miss the flight deck of a commercial airliner?

-Gretchen Menn: An aviator at heart, yes, but not pining particularly for the flight deck.
-I am less attached to the equipment than to just getting to play in the air.
+Gretchen Menn: I’m an aviator at heart, yes, but I’m not pining particularly for the flight deck.
+I am less attached to the equipment than to just finding the opportunity to play in the air.
 Airline flying is, of necessity, pretty sterile, and I am probably cut out more for aerobatics.
 The ERJ was a pretty slick plane, though.

 Gretchen Menn: Not so far, though I have taught instrument ground lessons on the phone before soundcheck!

-While not a musician myself (unless you count beating my Djembe drums into submission), I can promise anyone who loves Zeppelin's music one thing: If you go here and learn about Zepparella and watch their videos and then go seek out one of their shows, you will not be one tiny bit disappointed.
-And as a purely hetero male, I can also happily report that they are a real pleasure to watch perform.
-A rock band without a generous dose of sex appeal is, well, the Osmonds, and the ladies of Zepparella present a classy stage show with enough shaking, rattling, rolling and swiveling hips to satisfy their audiences.
+While not a musician myself, I can promise anyone who loves Zeppelin’s music one thing: If you go here and learn about Zepparella, watch their Youtube videos here and then go find one of their shows, you will not be one tiny bit disappointed.
+The ladies of Zepparella present a classy stage show with enough shaking, rattling, rolling and swiveling hips to satisfy their audiences.

 And if you’re at an outdoor concert venue some day listening to Zepparella and you see their lead guitar player staring up into the sky watching as a plane flies overhead towards the horizon, at least now you’ll know the reason why.